smv1999/smv1999/README.md

 📱 Experienced Android Developer with 9 apps successfully published on to the [Google Play Store](https://play.google.com/store/apps/developer?id=Programmers+Gateway).\
 ⚙️ Filled with the potential of converting ideas into working products.\
 ✔ Interested in the field of Artificial Intelligence and Data Science.\
-🔭 I’m currently working on Mobile Application Development (Flutter) and Machine Learning and learning about Docker\
+🔭 I’m currently working on a Flutter project and learning about Docker\
 📫 How to reach me: Visit my Website : <a href="http://vaidhyanathansm.tech/">Vaidhyanathan S M</a>